cameronbc/CS475-project-calibrating-zero-shot-image-classifiers/README.md

 ## Quickstart

 The code in this repository is designed to be run in Google Colab.
+The data has already been prepared and uploaded to Google Drive for use there.

+## Local Execution

 Alternatively, to run locally, create a Python virtual environment and run: